British Ambassador to France

 Notarial and documentary services

-General information for people living in France
+Support for people with mental illness in France

 How else we can help

 In addition to the services listed above we can also:

 - provide information about transferring funds